 The useful life of an upholstered piece or recliner can be increased if the consumer follows a few simple rules.
 It is very important that a fabric be chosen that is appropriate for its intended use.
+Whether it’s second hand sofas or Brosa Furniture, it’s important to look after it to make it last as long as possible.
 For example, if velvet covers are available in cotton, nylon, and olefin, the nylon velvetmight be appropriate for a large family for use in high traffic areas.
 The olefin velvet could also take heavy use and would be an excellent choice for humid climates wheremildew is a problem.
 The cotton velvet has less abrasion and soiling resistance and somight bemore appropriate formoderate activity areas.

 Weekly vacuuming or light brushing helps to remove soil and prevent the embedding of dirt or grime between fibers which can increase abrasion and wear.